CarstenGrohmann/deye-mqtt-ha-plugin/README.md

 ## Introduction

-This plugin enables Home Assistant to automatically discover all values published by the "Deye Solar Inverter MQTT Bridge".
+Plugin for the "Deye Solar Inverter MQTT Bridge" which enables automatic discovery of all published values in Home Assistant.

 Energy usage diagram provided by Home Assistant filled with data from a "Deye solar inverter MQTT bridge":